 This guide walks through common Xbox One problems and includes the fixes so you can get back to playing your favorite games, watching TV or using one of the many Xbox One apps.
+This also works with the Xbox One X, but if you have 4K issues, you’ll want to go right to this guide.

 We’ll show you how to fix common Xbox One problems on your own, without calling Microsoft, returning it or paying someone to fix an issue.
 With this guide you can get back to gaming faster.
+This will help you even when Xbox Live is down or there are other problems.

 How to Fix Xbox One Update Problems